-Facebook has nearly 500 million active users and a reported 700,000 new people joining the social networking website every day.
+Facebook has over a billion active users and a reported 700,000 new people joining the social networking website every day.
 But how carefully do Facebook users consider their online privacy?

 With Facebook settings changing ever-frequently, users are increasingly frustrated (and confused) about their privacy.
-In a recent poll, 93% of Facebook users would prefer Facebook's privacy options to be opt-in rather than opt-out.
-That said, a few months prior, we found that:
+In a Naked Security poll, 93% of Facebook users would prefer Facebook's privacy options to be opt-in rather than opt-out.
+That said, we found that:

 - 46% of Facebook users accepted friend requests from strangers